 Departments with permanently assigned vehicles must track all staff and any authorized students driving University vehicles in the DRA database.
 Only authorized faculty, staff, or students may utilize a University vehicle for official University business.
 Drivers who are not affiliated with the University may drive a vehicle if sponsored by the department and upon the completion of an approved Sponsored Drivers Form (PDF).

 Designated Responsible Authority (DRA)

 Designated responsible authority (DRA) is assigned by the Department Head to conduct the following activities:

 Full-time staff that drive permanently assigned vehicles have their driver license checked annually for validity by Fleet Services staff.

 - Be familiar with the policies and related documents governing the use of University vehicles, and direct drivers to these documents.

-- Maintain and update a driver database as required by Fleet Services.
-This includes conducting a visual check for license validity upon hiring of the employee and at regular intervals throughout employment to ensure license is valid.
+- Maintain and update the DRA driver database as required by Fleet Services.
+This includes conducting a visual check for license validity upon hiring of the employee and annually throughout employment to ensure license is valid.

 - Do not retain digital copies of licenses or transmit them electronically to protect driver’s privacy.

 - Continually review changes in individual driver’s license status to ensure database accuracy and act as Fleet Service’s representative in removing invalid drivers from the database.